matthewcrews/blog/content/blog/2020-12-01-modeling-nonlinear-functions-with-flips.md

     } |> SMap
 ```

-Next we need to create a constraints which says the total percentage of the points that we use must be equal to `1.0`.
+Next, we need to create a constraints which says the total percentage of the points that we use must be equal to `1.0`.
 This ensures that the solver is selecting a point along one of our segments.

 ```fsharp
 // We create a constraint saying that we must let totalOneConstraint = Constraint.create "TotalValue" (sum decs == 1.0)
 ```

 One of the other rules that we need to impose is that the Solver can only use adjacent points for interpolation.
 It would make no sense if the Solver interpolated between the points `-5.0` and `5.0`.
-To enforce this behavior we are going to need to create an additional set of Decisions which correspond to the adjacent points along our line.
+To enforce this behavior, we are going to need to create an additional set of Decisions which correspond to the adjacent points along our line.
 We use the `List.pairwise` function to iterate through the adjacent indices and create the corresponding `Decision`.
 This decision type will be a `Boolean` because we either want the solver to use the pair of points or to not use them at all.

 ```fsharp
 // We create an indicator variable which corresponds to pairs of points